Mule: Fertility

-A 1939 article in the Journal of Heredity describes two offspring of a fertile mare mule named "Old Bec", which was owned at the time by Texas A&M University in the late 1920s.
+A 1939 article in the Journal of Heredity describes two offspring of a fertile mare mule named "Old Bec," which was owned at the time by Texas A&M University in the late 1920s.
 One of the foals was a female, sired by a jack.
 Unlike her mother, she was sterile.
 The other, sired by a five-gaited Saddlebred stallion, exhibited no characteristics of any donkey.
 That horse, a stallion, was bred to several mares, which gave birth to live foals that showed no characteristics of the donkey.
-In a more recent instance, a group from the Federal University of Minas Gerais in 1995 described a female mule that was pregnant for a seventh time, having previously produced two donkey sires, two foals with the typical 63 chromosomes of mules, and several horse stallions that had produced four foals.
+In 1995, a group from the Federal University of Minas Gerais described a female mule that was pregnant for a seventh time, having previously produced two donkey sires, two foals with the typical 63 chromosomes of mules, and several horse stallions that had produced four foals.
 The three of the latter available for testing each bore 64 horse-like chromosomes.
-These foals phenotypically resembled horses, though they bore markings absent from the sire’s known lineages, and one had ears noticeably longer than those typical of her sire's breed.
+These foals phenotypically resembled horses, though they bore markings absent from the sire's known lineages, and one had ears noticeably longer than those typical of her sire's breed.
 The elder two horse-like foals had proved fertile at the time of publication, with their progeny being typical of horses.